jnoleau/react-textcompleter/README.md

 # react-textcompleter

-A customisable autocompleter for inputs.
+A customisable autocompleter for custom inputs.
 It allows multiple data source and multi-words completion.
+It allows classical text input or totally custom input (for example material-ui/lib/text-field )

 See the examples below available in examples/

 Simple | Customized | Multi
 ------------ | ------------- | -------------